 Aquarius is located in a region of the sky sometimes called the Sea.
 This part of the sky looks dark and deep, but of course there are stars here, as there are everywhere on the heavenly globe.
 The stars in this part of the sky tend to be faint.
-With the exception of the star Fomalhaut, which we’ll talk more about later, in our western sky lore, the early stargazers associated the star patterns here with water in a celestial Sea.
+In western sky lore, the early stargazers associated the star patterns here with water in a celestial Sea.
 It’s here we find Cetus the Whale, Pisces the Fish, Eridanus the River and Piscis Austrinus the Southern Fish.

 The Water Jar in Aquarius.
-Fomalhaut lies to the south of the constellation Aquarius the Water-Bearer.
 If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius – marked in pink on our chart, just to the left of the star Sadal Melik.
 This little pattern, shown within the orange dashed oval in the star map, is called the Water Jar in Aquarius.
 Some 30 faint stars, visible in very dark skies, make a zigzag stream of stars, flowing down toward the star Fomalhaut.